 This village has been allocated 0.8% of percentage residential growth.
-There are no Preferred Sites allocated under the Publication Plan because of outstanding planning permissions since 2012.
+There are no Preferred Sites allocated under the local plan because of outstanding planning permissions since 2012.
+There is a sustainable tourism commitment in Hellifield which is detailed elsewhere in this chapter.